RhinoW/exe-kiteboarders.co.uk/content/spot-guide/_index.md

 Both have their own unique hazzards, restrictions and sensitivities so please read the detailed spot guides.

-If the conditions are kiteable there will almost ceretainly be others around so don't be afraid of introducing yourself to a local and asking for advice if you're new to this particular spot.
+If the conditions are kiteable there will almost certainly be others around so don't be afraid of introducing yourself to a local and asking for advice if you're new to this particular spot.

 <div style="text-align:center; font-weight:bold; padding-bottom:10px">Don't be the KOOK of the beach, don't hurt others or yourself & DON'T GET KITESURFING BANNED</div>